pithymaxim/teaching/Rscraps/PR_synth/readme.md

 - `A1_import.do`
 - `A2_extract.do`

+The second dofile makes a monthly and quarterly state-level panel giving employment and wages in the temporary help services industry.

 ## R code ##

 The rest happens in R. All the R code is called from `master.R` in order.